vagran/dxf-viewer/README.md

  * Dimensions
  * Non-UTF-8 file encoding support.
 Currently, such files are displayed incorrectly. `$DWGCODEPAGE` parameter is ignored.
+ * Full OCS support.
+Currently, it is assumed that entity extrusion direction is either +Z or -Z (which is commonly used for features mirroring in CAD).
+Arbitrary directions is not properly processed.
  * Many less commonly used DXF features.